 Did you know you can appeal your late property tax bill under certain circumstances?
 Are you eligible for a property tax exemption?
 If you are concerned about the appraised (market) value of your property or feel the value of your property is unequal compared to others, these might be grounds for appeal.

-Tax-delinquent properties don’t have to be a liability.
-A property tax loan can help you pay the account quickly to cut down on penalties and interest.
-We offer our clients an affordable, hassle-free way to ensure that your account with the local government tax office is paid in full and will work out a manageable repayment plan for you.
+We provide an affordable, hassle-free solution to pay your local government tax bill in full, with flexible repayment options tailored to your needs.
 AFIC can provide you with an instant quote by completing the form on our homepage.
 For qualifying properties, we can help you pay off your delinquent taxes and offer you the following benefits:

 We pride ourselves on finding solutions to suit the unique needs of our clients.
 If you would like to discuss our property tax loans, please contact our experienced team at AFIC today.